unfoldingWord-dev/Unlocked-Grammar-Info/docs/gogs.rst

-Working with Gogs
+Working with Door43 Git Service
 ==========

 Forking the repository
 ----------------------

-Before you begin working on creating or modifying files in one of the the Unlocked Grammar repositories, you will need to fork the repo.
+Before you begin working on creating or modifying files in one of the the Unlocked Grammar repositories, you will need to fork the project's repository.

-1. Sign in to your Door43 Gogs account.
+1. Sign in to your Door43 account at https://git.door43.org/.
 2. Click **Fork** near the upper right-hand corner of the site.

 .. image:: /img/fork.PNG